Q-Learning with Fine-Grained Gap-Dependent Regret: Abstract

 \section{Abstract}

 We study fine-grained gap-dependent regret bounds for model-free reinforcement learning in episodic tabular Markov Decision Processes.
 Existing model-free algorithms achieve minimax worst-case regret, but their gap-dependent bounds remain coarse and fail to fully capture the structure of suboptimality gaps.
-We address this limitation by establishing fine-grained gap-dependent regret bounds for both UCB-based and non-UCB-based algorithms.
+To address this limitation, we establish fine-grained gap-dependent regret guarantees for both UCB-based and non-UCB-based algorithms.
 In the UCB-based setting, we develop a novel analytical framework that explicitly separates the analysis of optimal and suboptimal state-action pairs, yielding the first fine-grained regret upper bound for UCB-Hoeffding \citep{jin2018q}.
-To highlight the generality of this framework, we introduce ULCB-Hoeffding, a new UCB-based algorithm inspired by AMB \citep{xu2021fine} but with a simplified structure, which enjoys fine-grained regret guarantees and empirically outperforms AMB.
-In the non-UCB-based setting, we revisit the only known algorithm AMB, and identify two key issues in its algorithm design and analysis: improper truncation in the $Q$-updates and violation of the martingale difference condition in its concentration argument.
-We propose a refined version of AMB that addresses these issues, establishing the first rigorous fine-grained gap-dependent regret for a non-UCB-based method, with experiments demonstrating improved performance over AMB.
+In the non-UCB-based setting, we revisit the only existing algorithm, AMB \citep{xu2021fine}, and identify two issues in its design and analysis: improper truncation in the $Q$-updates and violation of the martingale difference condition in the concentration argument.
+To resolve these issues, we propose two refinements of AMB: the UCB-based ULCB-Hoeffding and the non-UCB-based Refined AMB.
+For ULCB-Hoeffding, we establish the same fine-grained regret bound as UCB-Hoeffding by applying our fine-grained framework, highlighting its broad applicability.
+For Refined AMB, we derive a rigorous fine-grained gap-dependent regret bound in the non-UCB setting and demonstrate consistent empirical improvements over the original AMB.